 Cars are subject to Parc Fermé rules from the moment they enter a roadside control area (yellow board) until they leave it (50m after the red board).
-No repairs, replenishment of fluids or refuelling may be carried out on a car while it is in Parc Fermé except to change a flat tyre, for which the crew concerned may be allocated a maximum of five minutes.
+No repairs, replenishment of fluids or refuelling may be carried out on a car while it is in Parc Fermé except to clean lamp glasses, windscreen, windows, identification markings and vehicle registration numbers or to change a flat tyre7:- for which the crew concerned may be allocated a maximum of five minutes.
 The penalty for breach of this Article is 1 minute up to EXCLUSION.